 What exactly do business travelers want when choosing a particular hotel?
 What trends of hospitality would hold key to their competitive advantages?
 Let’s examine five things that are very important to this demographic.

 Business travelers, of course, do a lot of work while on the road.
 Some even purchase dedicated cellular or satellite internet access to use their laptops and tablets from anywhere.
 However, business travelers expect fast and reliable Wi-Fi connections from the hotels where they stay.

-This amenity should be available throughout the entirety of the hotel – both inside and out (click here for best practices on installing hotel Wi-Fi networks).
+This amenity should be available throughout the entirety of the hotel – both inside and out.
 It should also be complimentary, as hotels that charge extra for wireless internet are often perceived as “cheap”.
 Guests shouldn’t have to do anything besides check-in and log on to access the same quality of internet they’d enjoy while at home.